Orpheus-Inc/Spotifit/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+- [X] User can navigate between Feed, Playlists, and Search screens
-* User can login/logout with their personal Spotify account
+- [ ] User can login/logout with their personal Spotify account
-* User can create a playlist using the following parameters:
+- [ ] User can create a playlist using the following parameters:
-    * BPM (for running it would be cadence)
+    - BPM (for running it would be cadence)
-    * Energy level (how pumped the playlist should be)
+    - Energy level (how pumped the playlist should be)
-* User can stream music from the playlists, within the app
+- [ ] User can stream music from the playlists, within the app
+- [ ] User can view other user’s generated playlists on a feed

 **Optional Nice-to-have Stories**

-* User can browse the playlists they have made using the app
+- [ ] User can browse the playlists they have made using the app
-* User can edit/delete playlists made using the app
+- [ ] User can edit/delete playlists made using the app
-* User can duplicate playlists made using the app
+- [ ] User can duplicate playlists made using the app
-* User can hear an example song for the BPM currently selected
+- [ ] User can hear an example song for the BPM currently selected
-* User's can add tags (workout/routine) to their playlists
+- [ ] User's can add tags (workout/routine) to their playlists
-* User can view other user’s generated playlists on a feed
-* Playlists in feed display BPM/energy/tags
+- [ ] Playlists in feed display BPM/energy/tags
-* Users can select genre(s) for songs in the list
+- [ ] Users can select genre(s) for songs in the list

 ### 2. Screen Archetypes